ericlovesmath/dotfiles/INSTALLATION_GUIDE.md

 - Spotifyd / spotify-player (When OAuth is fixed)
 - Sound effects on key presses
 - Hyprlock on sleep or laptop close
-- Force Todoist to open in one tab only and in the right workspace on startup